How to help your supply teachers to be even better

 3. Streamline your ID checks for supply teachers

-Some schools do more than they need to.
+Some schools do more that is needed.
 You need a letter of assurance from the agency to say that all the right checks have been completed (because this also confirms reference checks, right to work in the UK etc).
 This letter can cover all their supply staff – you don’t need a letter for every individual.

 You must: